Lee Harvey Oswald Rooming House: History

 Built in 1935, the three-bedroom home was bought by Gladys Johnson in 1943.
 It is now within the Lake Cliff historic district.
 Johnson's granddaughter, Patricia Hall, restored Oswald's bedroom and maintains the living room as it was in 1963 when Johnson's housekeeper, Earlene Roberts, was interviewed there after the assassination.
 Since 2009, she has opened the house for paid tours as the Oswald Rooming House Museum.

 Kennedy assassination

 Beginning October 14, 1963, Lee Harvey Oswald rented a small room in the Johnson house for $8 a week.
 He slept there on weeknights, and went back on weekends to suburban Irving, where his wife and children were living.
 On the date of the assassination, November 22, Oswald returned to his room immediately after shooting President John F. Kennedy from a sixth floor window of the Texas School Book Depository.
 According to housekeeper Roberts, Oswald entered the home in a "hurry", grabbed a jacket and left on foot three to four minutes later.
-He made no comment to Earlene when she told him about the assassination of JFK, which was now all over the news and on TV.
+He made no comment to Earlene when she told him about the Kennedy assassination, which was now all over the news and on TV.